 · The Expo site

 The Expo site is located close to the city center of Shanghai along the Huangpu river.
 To accomodate for the theme of "Better City, Better Life, planners attempt to construct an independant urban Expo while integrating it into the larger context of the Shanghai metropolis.
-Numerous applications for the site design were submitted from all over the world, also by a German company incidently called Albert Speer und Partner.
+Numerous applications for the site design were submitted from all over the world.

 The current site planning is based on the architectural proposition by the French "Architecture Studio" which includes an eyecatching 500m "floral bridge" to become an everlasting addition to the Shanghai cityscape.
-Also, part of the site will become a new part of Shanghai after the end of the Expo with the northern and waterfront areas developed into open green spaces and part of the pavilions turned into permanent exhibitions and cross-cultural communication centers.
+Also, part of the site is supposed to become a new part of the city after the end of the Expo with the northern and waterfront areas developed into open green spaces and part of the pavilions turned into permanent exhibitions and cross-cultural communication centers.

 The selected site along the Huangpu river is an old industrial and residential area which is generally described as "shabby" and "run-down".
 Therefore, in connection with the official theme of "City of a Better Life", the decision to erect the Expo site there is generally touted as a chance to "raise the quality in the transformation of the old city district and promote the improvement of biological environment and the forming of a public riverside, thereby bringing prosperity to the peripheral areas".
 The "regeneration of the river waterfront as a lasting benefit" for the city is stressed.